Community Service

 Helen Farnsworth Mears Art Contest

 The Helen Farnsworth Mears Art Contest is implemented at the club, district, and state levels.
-This is an annual art contest for 7th and 8th-grade students - public, private, and home-schooled - is unique to GFWC-WI.
-It was begun in 1927 to honor the memory of sculptor Helen Farnsworth Mears, born in Wisconsin, to encourage artistic talent, and to recognize the achievement of student artists.
+This annual art contest for 7th and 8th-grade students - public, private, and home-schooled - is unique to GFWC-WI.
+It was begun in 1927 to honor the memory of sculptor Helen Farnsworth Mears, born in Wisconsin, to encourage artistic talent and recognize student artists' achievements.

 Local art contests are held in February/March.
 Winners' submissions are then taken to the Spring District Conventions for judging.
 Winning artwork from the District judging (1st, 2nd, 3rd place) proceed to the third level of judging at the GFWC-WI State Convention.
 The winners whose artwork placed first, second, or third in the state final are exhibited at the Oshkosh Public Museum for the summer exhibit and will be packed and sent to the winners’ homes by the museum’s curator.
 Some of the winners have also had their work shown in the offices of their state senators/representatives.